-For our purpose of language identification, we can use the pre-trained models provided by fastText.
+For our purpose of language identification, we can use the pre-trained fasttext language identification models.
 The model was trained on a dataset drawn from Wikipedia, Tatoeba, and SETimes.
 The basic idea is to prepare a training data of (text, language) pairs and then train a classifier on it.

-The benchmark shows that the pre-trained models are better than langid.py, another popular language identification tool.
+The benchmark below shows that these pre-trained language detection models are better than langid.py, another popular python language detection library.
 Fasttext has better accuracy and also the inference time is very fast.
 It supports a wide variety of languages including French, German, English, Spanish, Chinese.

 - Install the